tilak-pujari/QA-Projects-and-Templates/README.md

 The project can be used to demonstrate the skills and knowledge of Selenium automation testing and to practice test cases on a realistic web application⁴.

-# Selenium_HerokuApp
-This is Bing.
-I can help you write a readme section for your HerokuApp project.
-Here is a possible template:

 # HerokuApp Automation Testing

 This project is a Java Selenium TestNG framework for automating the testing of various web applications hosted on HerokuApp.
 It uses Maven as a build tool and generates HTML reports using Extent Reports.